Ernie Els: Autism-related activities

 Since his son's autism diagnosis, Els and his wife have been active in charities devoted to that condition.
 This involvement has increased as Ben has reached school age.
 In 2009, Els launched an annual charity golf event, the Els for Autism Pro-Am, held at the PGA National Resort & Spa in Palm Beach Gardens near his South Florida residence during the PGA Tour's March swing into the area.
 The first event, which featured many PGA Tour and Champions Tour golfers, raised $725,000 for The Renaissance Learning Center, a nonprofit charter school in the area for autistic children.
 The couple has also established the Els Center of Excellence, which began as a drive to build a new campus for the aforementioned school in Jupiter, Florida, but has since expanded into a $30 million plan to combine the school with a research facility.

 ASM Scholarships

-Ernie Els Co-Founder an athletic scholarship agency called (ASM Scholarships), in October 2018.
+Ernie Els co-founded an athletic scholarship agency called (ASM Scholarships), in October 2018.
 The company is a college recruiting service that works with athletes worldwide from various sports and helps them secure athletic scholarships to American universities within the NCAA, NAIA and NJCAA.
 The company is owned by the ASM Sports Group, which has built a pathway for athletes from high school to college then professional sports or a career in a sporting job.
 In 2020 the company helped over 1000 athletes secure sport scholarships on average of $35,000 per year for student athletes, a total of $35,000,000.
 The company HQ is based in West Palm Beach Florida.